studiomitte/slide-menu/README.md

 #### Manually created Backlinks in Submenus

-Backlinks can be generated automatically with the option `showBackLink` and the contents `backLinkAfter` / `backLinkBefore`.
-If you want to be more flexible you can insert backlinks manually like in the following example:
+If you want to insert backlinks manually like in the following example use the attribute `data-action="back"`.
+Additonally, if you intend to close all the currently open foldable submenus use the attribute `data-arg="close-fold"` on the backlink.

 ```html
 <ul>